spatialoperator/aws-command-invoker/README.md

 ### Log-test example

-The `log-test-api.json` configuration file is an example of specifying AWS commands to create a new REST API that can be used to invoke a Lambda function called log-test.
+The `log-test-api.json` configuration file (see [example configuration file](#Example-configuration-file)) is an example of specifying AWS commands to create a new REST API that can be used to invoke a Lambda function called log-test.

 In the invocation below, [dotenv](https://github.com/motdotla/dotenv) is used to set environment variables